TushantMan/Movies-Plus_React-MovieDb/README.md

 # Movies Plus (Progressive Web Application)
 ## Introduction

-This is a code for Progressive Web Application (Movie Plus ) built with React, Material UI and API from https://www.themoviedb.org
+This is a code for Progressive Web Application (Movies Plus ) built with React, Material UI and API from https://www.themoviedb.org